To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 For example, if your dog is begging for food, you would exclaim “no” in a firm voice and take it to its “place.”
 The key to the “no” command is to remove your dog from the item you are discouraging it from.

 The “heel” command is important in maintaining control over your dog in public.
 Some dogs are particularly headstrong and can pull you down the street if they are not taught to “heel.”
-While your dog is on leash, begin walking.
-When your dog begins pulling, exclaim the “heel” command in a firm voice and pull your dog close to your leg.
+While your dog is on a leash, begin walking.
+When your dog begins pulling, exclaim the “heel” command in a firm voice, and pull your dog close to your leg.